 Optical Testing Services

-With AMS optical testing and interferometry services, your samples will be measured accurately by an expert optical metrologist with over 20 years of experience.
-AMS uses the latest ZYGO interferometers, including the VeriFire™MST for general surface form and transmitted wavefront error, the VeriFire™ATZ with ZMI™ for spherical radius of curvature, and the NewView™7300 for surface roughness, surface texture, and form of non-specular samples.
+With AMS optical testing and interferometry services, your samples will be measured accurately by an expert optical metrologist with over 25 years of experience.
+AMS uses ZYGO interferometers, including a VeriFire™MST for general surface form and transmitted wavefront error, a VeriFire™ with Distance Measuring Interferometry (DMI) for radius of curvature, and the NewView™ for surface roughness and waviness parameters, as well as form of small or non-specular samples.
 Browse our offerings below, or contact AMS to discuss your specific testing needs.

 Large Aperture Interferometry

 - Surface Form, Flatness, Power, Irregularity, Radius of Curvature

 - Lenses / Lens Assemblies

 - Reflected Wavefront Error (RWE, RWD) of Mirrors